 It is important to know the different ways to connect your DVD player to a smart TV.

-How To Connect your DVD To Your TV With HDMI cable
+How To Connect your DVD To Your TV With HDMI Cable

 Most modern DVDs come with an HDMI port.
 For this kind of DVD, get an HDMI cable with two connection ends.
-The first thing to do is

 - Plugin one end of the HDMI cable to the HDMI port of the DVD player.
 Try as much as possible to ensure that the cables are fitted securely.
 In most cases, the cables come with a marked end marked ‘input’ and ‘output’ indicating the TV fitting or the DVD

 - Plugin the other end of the HDMI to the TV.
-Ensure the fitting is secured and tight.

 - Turn on the DVD player and TV respectively.
 Properly check the signals.
 The signal of the DVD player should appear on the TV screen.